COS301-SE-2023/Avalanche/Docs/user-manual.md

 To get started, you would need to enter a domain into the text field, without the TLD at the end.
 ![](https://astonmartin.sloththe.dev/isawesome/648cf14c-cd5e-4299-83ad-884d7b5951f9.png)

-Once you have entered a domain name to check, you have the option of using 2 metrics to check, Soundex and Levenshtein.
+Once you have entered a domain name to check, you have the option of using 2 metrics to check: Soundex and Levenshtein.
 Both of these are explained if you click on the help icon to the right of the name.
 ![](https://astonmartin.sloththe.dev/isawesome/d2a1d670-d0d4-4b24-81c0-717cdea02f7d.png)

 Once you have selected the type and entered the similarity, you can go ahead and click the "Get Domains" button.